gamedevpl/www.gamedev.pl/js13k2024/game/design/gameplay.md

 - Bonus points are given for:
   - Completing the level in fewer steps
   - Effectively using bonuses
+  - Eliminating monsters (with new bonuses like Blaster or Monster transformation)

 ### Time Bonus
 - A timer runs during gameplay.